haayanau/USA_violence_datasets/README.md

 # Violence datasets for the United States

 This project makes available two violence datasets built with daily event data sourced from [Project GDELT Events Database](http://data.gdeltproject.org/events/index.html) and GIS data sourced from [OpenStreetMap](https://www.openstreetmap.org).
+These violence datasets cover all types of violent crime including reported sexual assault and are suited for social science research on crime and other related topics.

 The GDELT event data was collected by a series of algorithms with day-level granularity.
 Please see the table below for algorithm version details.